Using a car wash is the most convenient way to wash a car and many people are using automatic car washes everyday.

 Especially during the contact wash phase it is crucial to use enough car shampoo in order to lubricate the paint and to avoid scratches once the paint is touched.

-But also during other procedures like the pre-wash phase or when cleaning the wheels it is important to use enough cleaning product to really get rid of all the dirt on the car.
+But also during other procedures like the pre-wash phase or when cleaning the wheels it is important to use enough cleaning product to really get rid of all the dirt on the vehicle.

-Using recycled water is great for the environments, but bad for cleaning cars.
+Using recycled water is great for the environments, but bad for cleaning vehicles.

 Even though water cleaning techniques and systems are extremely effective nowadays, the recycled water is mostly still contaminated.